firephinx/mklz-fps/README.md

 ## The Challenge

 The main source of the challenge will be managing memory access and bandwidth requirements and creating a way for the sorting algorithm to adapt quickly and easily to each machine's configuration.
 Sorting is a problem with low arithmetic intensity; thus, making intelligent design choices based on the architecture of the target machine (e.g. caches, hyperthreading, etc.) will be crucial to getting good performance.

-Coding in higher-level languages.
-Unlike C, the garbage-collected languages on the list will probably not expose as much low-level control over the machine to us.
-The challenge is: how can we make use of our 418 knowledge to coax these high-level languages into giving us good performance?
+We will also be coding in higher-level languages which, unlike C, will probably not expose as much low-level control over the machine to us.
+We will need to make use of our 418 knowledge to coax these high-level languages into giving us good performance.

 ## Resources

 We will do initial testing on the 20 core unix machines and the Gates machines.
-Our “starter code” is the two reference implementations that Blelloch’s team provided.
-(We will need to modify the given C++ code or install gcc 4.9 in order to get it to run on the GHC machines though)
-There is substantial existing literature on parallel sorting algorithms; we will refer to those (todo: add some specific papers)
-Access to Xeon Phi machines (in addition to the four days’ worth of Aware access that Blelloch’s team will give us) is nice to have
+Our “starter code” consists of the two reference implementations that Blelloch’s team provided.
+We will need to modify the given C++ code or install gcc 4.9 in order to get it to run on the GHC machines though.
+There is also substantial existing literature on parallel sorting algorithms.
+We will refer to those such as this paper on [Robust Massively Parallel Sorting](http://epubs.siam.org/doi/pdf/10.1137/1.9781611974768.7) We will need access to the Xeon Phi machines in addition to the four days’ worth of Aware access that Blelloch’s team will give us.

 ## Goals and Deliverables